 Without describing all of our capabilities, I have experience from the foundation all the way to the chimney cap, and everything in between.
 Sometimes, it is a welcome break from our most common work of kitchens and bathrooms to change it up and build something else.
 Sometimes, we come in to talk about a kitchen and see that your porch is in need of maintenance, or your roof or foundation is leaking and offer to handle that while we are there.
 Here is an incomplete list of some other things we occasionally do.

-- Masonry porch repair or demolition of old porch and construction of new masonry porches from scratch.
+- Masonry porch repair or demolition of old porch and construction of new.

 - Proper decks/pergolas/porches.
 Decks done right and in either wood or composite, with hidden fasteners, proper and safe railings and stairs, footings that withstand frost heave.

 - Modernize your floor plan: Open up your floor plan with properly designed and implemented load-bearing wall modifications.

 - Additions: Sometimes the best way to remodel is to also add-on or even just bump-out several feet to really add some increased options to your remodel.